Pioneer

 Under the authority and guidance of the Church of England.

-Here's what our church vision looks like.
+• Here's what our church vision looks like.

-Our understanding of a healthy faith community is one that is outward focused.
+However - our understanding of a healthy faith community is one that is outward focused.

 Our diverse communities of faith will be people who are rested, in micro-communities that are safe to be part of, with sound teaching and a focus on serving human need, promoting equality and freedom, and justice.